vizlegal/containers-and-charts/charts/pgbouncer/README.md

 # PGBouncer chart

-You can find more information in the repo of which this image is based:
+You can find more information in the original repo:

 -  https://github.com/edoburu/docker-pgbouncer